jalbiero/cpp-vs-rust/dynamic_vs_static_dispatch/README.md

 #### Key points

 - Rust: `dyn` keyword is not necessary, generic types are used as a replacement.
 Each generic type should be annotated with the desired trait.
 - C++: Replace abstract base classes (interfaces) with concepts.
-Inheritance and virtual functions are not necessaries.
+Used them with template parameters (note that `typename` keyword was replaced by the concept name, `OperationConcept`).
+Inheritance and virtual functions are not necessary.

 [1]: https://en.wikipedia.org/wiki/Concepts_(C%2B%2B)